nt-williams/covid19_data/README.md

 The goal of this project is to automate daily extraction and cleaning of COVID-19 data.
-Currently the data processed is the publicly available data through John’s Johns Hopkins University Center for Systems Science and Engineering [COVID-19 data repository](https://github.com/CSSEGISandData/COVID-19) and is parsed into more locale specific files.
+Currently the data processed is the publicly available data through Johns Hopkins University Center for Systems Science and Engineering [COVID-19 data repository](https://github.com/CSSEGISandData/COVID-19) and is parsed into more locale specific files.